Métis: United States history

+There were also smaller communities throughout what had been New France such as the French-Quapaw communities of Arkansas which had sometimes been referred to as metis, but following the Louisiana Purchase would commonly be referred to as "mixed bloods".

 After the War of 1812, the US prohibited British (including Scots) traders from Canada participating in the fur trade south of the border, disrupting longstanding practices.
 During the early days of territorial Michigan, Métis and ethnic French played a dominant role in elections, as they had been established there long before the United States was formed.
 It was largely with Métis support that Gabriel Richard was elected as delegate to Congress.

 After Michigan was admitted as a state and, under pressure of increased numbers of European-American settlers from eastern states, many Métis migrated westward into the Canadian Prairies, including the Red River Colony and the Southbranch Settlement.
 By the late 1830s only in the area of Sault Ste.
 Marie, which had long been a center of fur trading and more cosmopolitan interracial encounter, was there recognition of the Métis as significant members of the community.

 In the 1840s, Métis peoples were making historical impacts in developing parts of the United States.
 One significant example is Pierre Parrant, who established the first business in what is now the city of Saint Paul, Minnesota, the capital of the state.

 A large group of Métis from the Pembina region hunted in Montana in the 1860s, eventually forming an agricultural settlement in the Judith Basin by 1880.
 This settlement eventually disintegrated, with most Métis leaving, or identifying more strongly either as "white" or "Indian".

 Métis often participated in interracial marriages.
 The French, particularly, viewed these marriages as sensible and realistic.
 Americans, however, viewed interracial marriages as unsound based on their ideas of racial purity.
 Although marriage to Native Americans was legal, some parts of American society believed that the spouse of the highest social class lost status by such marriage, as did their children.
 In frontier areas, these ideas were less important.

 The French, however, had encouraged fur traders to participate in interracial marriages with Indians as they were beneficial to the fur trade business and also to spread religion.
 Generally speaking, these marriages were happy ones, that lasted and brought together differing groups of people and benefitted the fur trade business.